CSCfi/scalable-python/Doc/using/cmdline.rst

 .. envvar:: PYTHONCASEOK

    If this is set, Python ignores case in :keyword:`import` statements.
-This only works on Windows.
+This only works on Windows, OS X, OS/2, and RiscOS.

 .. envvar:: PYTHONDONTWRITEBYTECODE

    If this is set, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
+This is equivalent to specifying the :option:`-B` option.

    .. versionadded:: 2.6